HapaxL/GSTHD/README.md

 - It is now possible to add generic (no autofill) text boxes to a layout.
 - Layouts can now set the order of dungeon names under medallions, as well as the starting value.
 - Different behaviours for Song Markers are now available (`None`, `CheckOnly`, `DropOnly`, `DropAndCheck`, `DragAndDrop`, `Full`).
-- New Path indicators in WOTH pannel.
-Gossip Stones can be configured to automatically populated to the left of a WOTH location to indicate the path the location is one.
+- Path Goal boss icons (for the newly-introduced Goal Hints) have been added.
+It is possible to change the amount of Path Goals that will be displayed per WotH line.
+Thanks to Baelnog#5969 for the code and Damien#8474 for the boss icons.
+- The amount of Gossip Stones per WotH line can now also be changed.
+- It is now possible to set the same WotH location more than once (thanks to GOGETA#0968).
+- Majora's Mask icons have been added to a `mm` subfolder (thanks to Acrophobic#6464 and lolaway#4521).

 #### Other changes and fixes
 - Fixed small issues with collected items' number display.